S-Samiksha/CZ4153_DutchAuction/README.md

 8. Reserveprice is implemented
 9. Unit tests for ERC20 and Dutch Auctions are made for the above points
 10. `addBidders.js`, `approveContract.js`, `checkTokenSentToBidders.js`, `retrieveBidders.js`, `sendTokens.js` are created to interact with the deployed scripts
+11. ERC20 Tokens can be burnt after the end of the auction

+## Problems

+1. Approval takes time
+2. Testing is not comprehensive

 ### To run project:
 ```